AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Lock File Fix.md

 5. Open a Windows Command Prompt and navigate to the \Software\bin directory:

     `cd \Program Files\Software\bin`
-6. Start the database service to confirm mit loads successfully
+6. Start the database service to confirm it loads successfully

     `database --dbpath "directory path from System Settings" --auth --port 27018`
 7. Wait for the line that says "Waiting for connections on port 27018".